lishiyo/twincore-prototype/memory-bank/v0/progress.md

 REMEMBER TO PUT YOUR LATEST UPDATE AT TOP!

+## Fri May  2 23:48:07 PDT 2025 - Completed Task 4.2: Seeding Logic (DataSeederService)

+## Changes since last update
+- Created a dedicated `DataSeederService` in `twincore_backend/services/data_seeder_service.py`:
+  - Implements `seed_initial_data()` method that loads mock data from `core.mock_data`
+  - Implements `seed_custom_data()` method for future custom data seeding
+  - Uses dependency injection with the IngestionService
+  - Follows single responsibility principle by separating seeding logic from ingestion logic
+  - Added proper error handling and type hints
+- Added comprehensive tests in `twincore_backend/tests/services/test_data_seeder_service.py`
+- Updated `systemPatterns.md` to include the new DataSeederService in the architecture
+- Created `current_structure.md` to document our current directory structure
+- Refactored IngestionService to remove seeding functionality, maintaining separation of concerns

+## Design decisions
+- Applied SOLID principles by creating a dedicated service for data seeding
+- Maintained separation of concerns between ingestion logic and seeding logic
+- Used dependency injection to make the service testable
+- Created a clean, modular API for data seeding with clear method names and parameters
+- Added proper error handling with custom exception types

+## Learnings
+- The Single Responsibility Principle leads to cleaner, more maintainable code
+- Service classes should focus on specific domains of functionality
+- Creating a separation between ingestion and seeding allows easier testing and future extension
+- Modular design simplifies understanding and updating the codebase

+## Next steps
+- Create the seeding API endpoint (Task 4.3)
+- Write end-to-end tests for the seeding process (Task 4.4)

 ## Fri May  2 23:33:52 PDT 2025 - Completed Task 4.1: Mock Data Module

 ## Changes since last update